-- Monitoring of atmospheric emissions, noise pollution, and start of a vibrations control program so as not to impact surrounding communities - Planted vegetation monitoring program: - Target for planting 150,000 seedlings of native species, adopting procedures to ensure the conservation of Permanent Preservation Areas and Environmental Compensation areas within the Project.
-To date, approximately 6,000 seedlings have been planted - The Company is carrying out a mining compensation program in the dark forest (rebio), an Atlantic Forest protection area of 286 hectares - The Company will recover an additional 75 hectares in areas surrounding the Project - Specific programs for the conservation and monitoring of endangered species: - The Fauna Rescue Program aims to prevent the mortality of local fauna and allow for them to continue to occupy the region. - Submission of terms of agreement for project and/or actions between the entrepreneurs and the municipalities of Itinga and Araçuaí: - The creation of the Sustainability Council was signed by the mayors of both municipalities - Surface and groundwater quality monitoring program: - The Company carries out water quality monitoring at strategic points upstream and downstream with the following objectives: - Characterize the water before use - Demonstrate that the Company's activities do not cause an impact on the watercourse - O Data collected prior to the implementation of the program identified that the Piauí creek has several water quality parameters that do not comply with current legislation, including thermotolerant coliforms.
+- Installation of proper signaling - Implementation of the drainage system in the mine area - Implementation of the environmental education program for workers - Conservation of local fauna and flora - Restoration of vegetation in anthropogenic areas that are part of the Permanent Protection Area and Legal Reserves - Monitoring of work carried out on a monthly basis - Environmental management and supervision plan: - Environmental management and supervision must cover all phases of the project, from implementation to operations respecting the following: - Monitoring, management and permanent environmental control of environmental projects, plans, programs and proposals during activities. - Execution of the environmental commitments assumed in the licensing, aiming to comply with all plans, projects and programs of an environmental nature that may directly or indirectly affect and/or protect the physical, biotic and socioeconomic environments in which the enterprise will be inserted. - Monitoring of vegetation removal and disposal of wood residue, which is donated to the municipality of Itinga for social works - Monitoring of atmospheric emissions, noise pollution, and start of a vibrations control program so as not to impact surrounding communities - Planted vegetation monitoring program: - Target for planting 150,000 seedlings of native species, adopting procedures to ensure the conservation of Permanent Preservation Areas and Environmental Compensation areas within the Project.
+To date, approximately 6,000 seedlings have been planted - The Company is carrying out a mining compensation program in the dark forest (rebio), an Atlantic Forest protection area of 286 hectares - The Company will recover an additional 75 hectares in areas surrounding the Project - Specific programs for the conservation and monitoring of endangered species: - The Fauna Rescue Program aims to prevent the mortality of local fauna and allow for them to continue to occupy the region. - Submission of terms of agreement for project and/or actions between the entrepreneurs and the municipalities of Itinga and Aracuaí: - o The creation of the Sustainability Council was signed by the mayors of both municipalities - Surface and groundwater quality monitoring program: - The Company carries out water quality monitoring at strategic points upstream and downstream with the following objectives: - Characterize the water before use - Demonstrate that the Company's activities do not cause an impact on the watercourse - O Data collected prior to the implementation of the program identified that the Piauí creek has several water quality parameters that do not comply with current legislation, including thermotolerant coliforms.
 This data reveals the lack of basic sanitation structures in the region since the banks of the creek are heavily occupied by housing.
 In its operation, the Company is guaranteeing that it will not increase the problems that already exist in Piauí creek.
 The Company will monitor the quality of the watercourse, obtaining sufficient subsidies to identify the need to adopt measures to minimize environmental problems.
-Water resources will be a permanent theme in environmental education actions, helping to expand the community's knowledge and to develop a systemic vision regarding the capture, use, conservation and maintenance of water resources.
+Water resources will be a permanent theme in environmental education actions, helping to expand the community's knowledge and to develop a systemic vision regarding the capture, use, conservation and maintenance of water resources. - Sigma captures poor quality water/sewage and treats it for use in the production process and that water is entirely recirculated throughout the system.